Rights for Fathers Seeking Full Custody

 Either parent has the right to file for full custody in a child custody battle.
 Additionally, both parents have a right to petition the court for custody assistance if the parent feels that the proceedings are not in the child’s best interest.

 However, a father will need to establish paternity to exercise this right.
-This is especially necessary in situations in which the two parents were not married when the child was born.
+This is especially necessary when the two parents were not married when the child was born.

-If you're looking for a men's divorce attorney to help you with your case or if you have any questions, contact Gerkin & Decker today!
+If you're looking for a men's divorce attorney to help you with your case or have any questions, contact Gerkin & Decker today!

 Things to Consider Before Moving Out in a Divorce